Clarity Insolvency

 Advantages

-• Most unsecured debts written off in 12 months
+• Most unsecured debts written off, usually within 12 months

-• No repayment plan unless you can afford one
+• No long-term repayment plan unless you can afford one

 • A clear end point and a genuine fresh start